ALackey-ai/ALackey-ai.github.io/index.md

 Here you might find some cool things that I will add someday!

+For any employers looking for my school projects, feel free to request access or ask any other questions by sending an email to andrewlackey@u.boisestate.edu.
+Due to Boise State University's policies I am unable to make previous classwork publicly available.

+Heres a [link](https://github.com/ALackey-ai?tab=repositories) to my currently public repositories.

+&nbsp;

-Unfortunately, today is not that day.
+Unfortunately, today is not that day of seeing my projects.
 So before you leave, I'll leave you with two of my favorite quotes!

 >To give anything less than your best is to sacrifice the gift.